blogtheristometro/blogtheristometro/README.md

-- 👋 Hi, I’m @blogtheristometro
+👋 Hi, my name is Risto Anton @blogtheristometro
-- 👀 I work at Lifetime World.
-It is focused on technologies to help winning the fight against climate change, erosion, and droughts.
-Climate Tech.
+👀 I work at Lifetime World.
-- 👀 With use of AI + Data awakening we can find pathway to the AI electrification age where we can win climate crisis, stop erosion, and mitigate droughts on planet Earth.
+We are focused on building solutions to help winning the fight against climate change, erosion, and droughts.
+Climate Tech. 👀 With use of AI + Data awakening we can find pathway to the AI Electrification Age where we can balance climate crisis, end Earth damaging erosion, and mitigate drought effects on planet Earth.

-- 🌱 The team is now building solutions based on Open AI, Azure AI Services, Cursor AI among other.
+🌱 The team is now building solutions based on Open AI and Foundation Models on Azure AI Foundry.
+We use modern AI tools like Cursor AI, lovable, Replit.

 Lifetime AIQ Solutions are available on Lifetime World.
 - 💞️ Join Microsoft Fabric Hack with me on Devpost.
 - 📫 How to reach me ; send me email to risto.anton@lifetime.fi or if urgent sms +358400319010
 - 😄 Pronouns: He